Baby leeks, fresh rosemary, sage, and chives suspended in tender custard, encased in flaky pastry. Is it a quiche or heaven on earth?

 Almost overnight, quiche disappeared from every restaurant menu across the country, and even faithful home cooks abandoned it.
 The popular refrain, “Real men don’t eat quiche,” gave it the taint of sissy food, whatever that is.

 Not that it doesn’t exist as a concept anymore; it’s just that for a while there, serious foodies no longer uttered the word “quiche” among their peers for fear of social disapproval.
 Ah, what a sad plight it was.
-Something like discarding your favorite, much-loved, much-worn tweed jacket, because it is no longer “tres chic.”
+Something like discarding your favorite, much-loved, much-worn tweed jacket, because it’s no longer considered fashionable.

 There is more than a small measure of hypocrisy to this snobbery; I’ve noted with surreptitious glee over the years that food writers, cookbook authors, and the like have taken their ordinary quiche recipes and retitled them as tarts, flans, savory custards, or just plain, old-fashioned pies.
 To think, respectability can be conferred by a mere name.
 This is the first time I’ve done this, however, and it’s just to make a point.